danahynes/KillSwitch/README.md

 Source code and binaries for the KillSwitch project

-If you just want to download and install KillSwitch on your Pi, click on the Software folder, then click on the KillSwitch_x.x_xx.xx.xx.tar.gz file, then click "Download".
+If you just want to download and install KillSwitch on your Pi, first go to the releases page by clicking on the "N releases" link above (where "N" is some number) or click on this link: https://github.com/danahynes/KillSwitch/releases.

+ click on the
+Software folder, then click on the KillSwitch_x.x_xx.xx.xx.tar.gz file, then click "Download".
 Extract the file and follow the instructions in the "HOWTO.txt" file.